The Hodge-FVH Correspondence: The topological tau-function of the FVH

-The left-hand-side of \eqref{ns-4} vanishes due to the condition \eqref{zh-13}.
-Dividing the right-hand-side of \eqref{ns-4} by $e^{\lambda m v}$, we obtain a polynomial in $\lambda$ of degree $N$.
+The left-hand side of~\eqref{ns-4} vanishes due to the condition~\eqref{zh-13}.
+Dividing the right-hand side of \eqref{ns-4} by $e^{\lambda m v}$, we obtain a polynomial in $\lambda$ of degree $N$.
 The vanishing of this polynomial for any $\lambda\in \I$ yields $\p F/\p v^{(k)}=0$, $k=1,\dots, N$.
-Thus by using the condition \eqref{deg-F}, we conclude that $F\equiv0$.
+Thus by using the condition~\eqref{deg-F} we conclude that $F\equiv0$.
 The lemma is proved. \end{prf}